You’re checking our camping guide, which could only mean one thing: you’re interested in camping (duh!).

 You’ll learn to let go of luxuries

 Camping is by no means an easy thing to do.
-You’ll have to let go of many things that you’re used to.
-You’ll find yourself having to make do with little to no electronic devices.
+You’ll have to let go of many things that you’re used to, especially electronic devices.

 It’s an affordable activity